paula-vazquez/paula-vazquez/README.md

 </p>

 <p align="justify">
-I am currently in my third year of Computer Engineering at the <strong>University of Santiago de Compostela</strong>.
+I am currently in my fourth year of Computer Engineering at the <strong>University of Santiago de Compostela</strong>.
 My main interests lie in software development, particularly in creating web applications.
 I am actively exploring different branches to discover which one I would like to specialize in.
 </p>

 <p align="justify">